-NOTE: On Traxter MAX 5 SPEED, when the temperature is below - 15°C (5°F), the primer kit (P/N 703 500 045) installation is recommended.
-See an authorized Bombardier ATV dealer.
+NOTE: When the temperature is below - 15°C (5°F), the primer kit (P/N 703 500 045) installation is recommended.
+See an authorized Bombardier ATV dealer

-Press the start/stop switch or the start button and hold until engine starts.
+Press start/stop button and hold until engine starts.

 CAUTION: Do not hold start/stop switch or start button more than 30 seconds.
 A rest period should be observed between the cranking cycles to let starter cool down.
-Pay attention to battery; do not discharge it.
+Pay attention not to discharge battery.

-NOTE: The throttle can be use to help starting the engine faster.
+NOTE: Throttle assist may be use to help engine starting faster.
 Press the throttle lever slightly.
-If it is pressed too much, the choke system will not be activated.
+If to much throttle is used the choke system will not be activated.